 Wikipedia has a process for viewing the interactions between the contributors to analyze their actions and detect issues.
 This form of tag-teaming can be a sign of a sock puppet farm in action.

 For a fascinating read on the mechanics of sock puppet investigations, check out this page.

 Anyone can make changes to a Wikipedia article.
 However, generally speaking, you should not edit a page in which you have a vested interest.
 Instead of editing your company’s Wikipedia page to fix a mistake, for example, you can flag it as incorrect for a Wikipedia editor to review.
 During the review process, the flag also informs visitors that the information might not be reliable.

 Wikipedia views constructive criticism as an important part of the platform.
 It helps make the content better.
-So whether you are a novice or a Wikipedia expert, you should feel free to update or flag bogus information, just be aware of the risks.
-If you have a conflict of interest before making an edit, well... use your best judgement.
+So whether you are a novice or a Wikipedia expert, you should feel free to update or flag bogus information; just be aware of the risks.
+If you have a conflict of interest before making an edit, well... use your best judgment.

 Wikipedia vandalism FAQs